New England Journal of Medicine November 10, 2016

 3-point MACE

-Key result: Liraglutide significantly reduced the rate of first occurrence of death from cardiovascular causes, nonfatal myocardial infarction, or nonfatal stroke.
+Key result: Liraglutide significantly reduced the risk of the primary composite outcome of cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke compared to placebo.

 2019